IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/c6a9f416-6956-44bc-82ab-51aed627fb24)

-where α1, α0 and β0 are the parameters of the studied link.
+where α1, α0 and β0 are the parameters of the studied loop.

-Modeling the identification process using the amplitude-frequency characteristic for a linear link, which is determined by a second-order differential equation of the general form:
+Modeling the identification process using the amplitude-frequency characteristic for a linear loop, which is determined by a second-order differential equation of the general form:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/d0da46a7-55c1-47c1-9864-91eb59d6c2b9)